-Sinusitis is fairly common and can be caused by several things, including the following:
+Sinusitis can be caused by several things, including the following:

 Acute sinusitis often follows a cold or flu when the virus that causes the cold or flu spreads through the upper airways into the sinuses (viral sinus infection).
-According to the NHS, a fewer number of cases are also caused by bacteria infecting the sinuses (bacterial sinus infection).
+According to Patient, a small number of cases are also caused by bacteria infecting the sinuses (bacterial sinus infection) (iii).
 Bacterial sinus infections often last longer than the viral type, and the symptoms may be more severe too.
-You know your sinuses have become infected when you have a cold or flu, and the discharge from your nose turns from clear and thin to thicker and yellow or green.
+You’ll know your sinuses have become infected when you have a cold or flu, because the discharge from your nose will turn from clear and thin to thicker and yellow or green.

 If you have allergies that cause inflammation inside the nose, it can block the drainage channels between the nose and the sinuses.
-This makes the sinuses susceptible to becoming infected because the mucous produced by the mucosa in the sinuses can build up in the sinuses.
+This makes the sinuses susceptible to becoming infected because the mucous produced by the mucosa in the sinuses can build up.
 Related allergies include allergic rhinitis (including hay fever) and asthma.

 If you’re sensitive to things like air pollution, cigarette smoke and chemicals found in household cleaning products and other similar products, it can cause inflammation inside the nasal cavity, which can also block the drainage channels between the nose and the sinuses.